quicwg/base-drafts/draft-ietf-quic-qpack.md

 decoder has started reading from the stream.

-When processing header blocks, the decoder expects the Required Insert Count to exactly match the value defined in {{blocked-streams}}.
-If it encounters a smaller value than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see {{invalid-references}}.
-If it encounters a larger value than expected, it MAY treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.
+When processing header blocks, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the header block can be decoded, as prescribed in {{blocked-streams}}.
+If it encounters a Required Insert Count smaller than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see {{invalid-references}}.
+If it encounters a Required Insert Count larger than expected, it MAY treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.

 ### State Synchronization